12 Father’s Day marketing examples to inspire your next campaign

 Source: Chubbies

-Swim trunks are a practical gift for Father’s Day since it’s a holiday celebrated during the summer months, but Chubbies ups the ante by advertising matching tiny trunks for babies.
+Swim trunks are a practical gift for Father’s Day, since it’s a holiday celebrated during the summer months.
+But Chubbies ups the ante by advertising matching tiny trunks for babies.

 Instagram-worthy posts, throngs of people trying to take your picture, and oodles of compliments await you if you shop with Chubbies on Father’s Day—according to them.